Tonality brings sense to how to use a scale

 Why do I say “capable of”?
 Because, if these don’t get the appropriate focus brought to them, the music could sound like its even in the opposite modality and uses a different tonal centre, unintentionally.

 For the music to sound like it’s in the major or minor modality, the major or minor triad is given the most importance.
-This doesn’t mean its notes have to be played more frequently, but they do need to stand out amongts the surrounding notes or silence.
+This means the overall time from adding up the duration of these notes exceeds that of the surrounding notes or silence.
 Of these notes, the 1 (the tonic) is the home pitch, and all the other pitches point back to it, even if it’s not being played at the time.
 The primary pointer to tonic is the 5.
-For example, just play A followed by D and let the D ring.
-The D sounds special.
+For example, just play B followed by E and let the E ring.
+The E sounds special.
 The third (3, or b3) determines the mode (modality): major or minor, for the music.

 Finally, the non-scale (chromatic) notes, have the lowest importance as far as tonality is concerned.
 So they don’t get used a lot, but they can and do offer a great deal of spice and expectations that a scale note follows.
 Their usage is determined mainly by genre (as indeed are the various scale types)